lechu445/LightXmlWriter/README.md

 # LightXmlWriter
-The LightXmlWriter is a replacement of XmlWriter which can be useful in high-performance API implementation.
+This is a replacement of XmlWriter which can be useful in high-performance scenarios.
 Therefore there are several goals to reach:
 - high performance
     - zero allocation
-    - faster work than XmlWriter
+    - be faster than XmlWriter
     - no runtime validation
     - keep it simple (no configuration)
-    - allow write non-string values without creation to intermediate string
+    - allow writing concrete types (Span<T>, int, double, DateTime, etc.)
     - allow disable escaping values in similar way to Newtonsoft.Json
     - produce as small as possible output XML
 - easy migration from XmlWriter